 Bottom Line: The 50,000 sign up bonus is an easy way to get more Ultimate Reward points.

-The double points on hotels and gas, and 5 X points on cable, internet, telecom & office supply stores could be useful to folks who spend heavily in those categories or if you buy gift cards from office supply stores and use them elsewhere.
+The double points on hotels and gas, and 5 X points on cable, internet, telecom & office supply stores could be useful to folks who spend heavily in those categories.